khiraanisa/khiraanisa/README.md

 💬 **Fun Fact:** _Did you know that if you unraveled all the DNA in your body, it could reach the sun and back **~600 times**?_ 🌞🧬

-🚀 **Let’s make science and coding fun!
+🚀 **Let’s make biology and coding fun!
 Drop by my GitHub and say hi!** 🎉

 ---